mattebb/tezos-nft-tax-report/README.md

 USD prices are included by default alongside AUD.

-This is inintended to be very simple, a single python file with no external dependencies.
+This is intended to be very simple - a single python file with no external dependencies.
 Hopefully it's easy enough for others to repurpose too.

 Many thanks for Marius Watz for his example teztok queries which kicked this off: https://twitter.com/mariuswatz/status/1666715664566874113?s=20